RMF-Agent-Network/beblob-selfhosted/README.md

 If you found a bug or have an idea for a new feature, feel free to raise an issue [here](https://gitlab.com/antonbelev/beblob/-/issues) and add as much detail as possible.

 ## Roadmap
-- [ ] Ability to manage comments
+- [ ] Ability to manage comments (edit, delete, and moderate)
+- [ ] Reactions should be controlled by a configuration allowing clients to decide if they want to include that feature
-- [ ] Add multiple themes
+- [ ] Add multiple themes and customizable UI options (fonts, colors, layouts)
-- [ ] Investigate direct support in hexo as a plugin
+- [ ] Investigate direct support in Hexo as a plugin
+- [ ] Threaded/nested replies for richer discussion structures

 ## Developer docs